TomasHubelbauer/lyrics/README.md

 timing issues with linear unsynchronized lyrics.
 Also consider saving the changes to manually synchronized lyrics for reuse.

-### Report the lingering shadow issue with a minimal example

-Build a repo which just shows the current time or a random number or something.

 ## Notes

 - The application cannot be supported on Windows due to lack of AppleScript